sjsu-library/unionist/_items/unionist--text-0412.md

 articleType:
 volume: '1'
 issue: '19'
+transcription: |
-transcription: 'THE CONNECTICUT TRIALS.—The trial of Miss Crandall has been postponed till the March Term of the County Court.
+  THE CONNECTICUT TRIALS.—The trial of Miss Crandall has been postponed till the March Term of the County Court.
 So says the Windham County Advertiser.
-  The Unionist informs us that Mr. Garrison’s trial is put off to the same time. '
+  The Unionist informs us that Mr. Garrison’s trial is put off to the same time.
 scholarlyNotes:
 commentary: 'This pair of brief notices conveys a sense of how relentless the legal harassment was. '